cfpb/design-system/docs/special-pages/home.md

 is_homepage: true
 description: >-
-  The Design System is an open-source resource for teams at the Consumer Financial Protection Bureau (CFPB).
-It helps us produce consistent, effective, and accessible products for the American public.
+  The Design System is an open-source resource for teams at the Consumer Financial Protection Bureau (CFPB), and is intended to help designers and developers produce consistent, effective, and accessible products for the American public.

   ### Where to go first